-We remain confident that we can continue to provide key products and services to our customers and protect the Company's financial strength despite a challenging environment.
-We will continue to closely monitor and respond to changes in our external environment, notably related to Covid-19 and Brexit.
+We remain confident that we can continue to provide key products and services to our customers and protect the Company's financial strength despite a challenging external environment.
+We will continue to closely monitor and respond to changes in the economy and our external environment, including the long-term effects of Covid-19.